 Low Molecular Weight Heparin (LMWH)

-shot being givenLow Molecular Weight Heparin (LMWH), as its name suggests, is derived from Unfractionated Heparin (UFH) by digestion or depolymerization of longer chains of heparin into shorter chains by chemical or enzymatic means.
+shot being givenLow molecular weight heparin (LMWH) is derived from unfractionated heparin (UFH) by digestion or depolymerization of longer chains of heparin into shorter chains by chemical or enzymatic means.
 These short strands make LMWH last longer and act more predictably in the body than UFH.

 Advantages of LMWH